Gloria Ford Gilmer

-Gloria C. Gilmer (née Ford; b.
-Baltimore, Maryland) was an American mathematician and educator, notable for being the first African American woman to publish a non-PhD thesis.
+Gloria C. Gilmer (née Ford; June 28, 1928 – August 25, 2021) was an American mathematician and educator, notable for being the first African American woman to publish a non-PhD thesis.

 Early life and education

-Gilmer was born in Baltimore, Maryland.
+Gilmer was born in Baltimore, Maryland on June 28, 1928.
 She studied for her Bachelor of Science degree at Morgan State University, where she was part of the class of 1949.
 While there, she published two papers with her supervisor Luna Mishoe; these were the first two research papers published by an African American woman, being published in 1956, under her maiden name of Gloria C. Ford.
 She was also a student of Clarence Stephens while there.